coriordan/amazoff-app/README.md

 ## Overview.

 My application is called Amazoff.
-Based on the popular online shopping website Amazon.com, the app. models the shopping cart experience whereby a user can browse a selection of book titles, add books to the shopping cart and finally purchase the contents of the cart in the 'checkout' page.
+Based on the popular online shopping website Amazon.com, the app. recreates the shopping cart experience whereby a user can browse a selection of book titles, add books to the shopping cart and finally purchase the contents of the cart in the 'checkout' page.